 Plenty of activities await in the desert.
 You can consider hiring a Bedouin guide to lead you through the sand dunes on a camel, go dune bashings, or sleep in a local campsite while gazing at the stars.

 The fictional sailor Sinbad was rumored to be from Sur.
 You will see traditional wooden boats (dhows) being built as you walk along the corniche..

-The drive from Muscat to Sur can be broken up by making stops along the way at the Bimmah Sinkhole, Wadi Shab, Wadi Bani Khalid, and Fins beach.
+The drive from Muscat to Sur can be broken up by making stops along the way.
+Stop at the Bimmah Sinkhole, Wadi Shab, Wadi Bani Khalid, and Fins beach during your journey.

 Misfat Al Abriyeen